MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 ## <a id="tools"></a>Tools

 - [**Azure Data Studio**](../azure-data-studio/what-is.md): Previously released under the preview name SQL Operations Studio, Azure Data Studio is a lightweight, modern, open source, cross-platform desktop tool for the most common tasks in data development and administration.
-With Azure Data Studio and the [SQL Server 2019 Preview extentsion](../azure-data-studio/sql-server-2019-extension.md) you can connect to SQL Server on premises and in the cloud on Windows, macOS, and Linux.
+With Azure Data Studio and the [SQL Server 2019 Preview extension](../azure-data-studio/sql-server-2019-extension.md) you can connect to SQL Server on premises and in the cloud on Windows, macOS, and Linux.
 Azure Data Studio allows you to:

+  - AAD is now supported.
+(CTP 2.3)
   - Notebook view UI has moved into Azure Data Studio core.
 (CTP 2.3)
   - Added new wizard to create external data sources from HDFS to SQL Server Big Data Cluster.
 (CTP 2.3)
   - Improved Notebook viewer UI.
 (CTP 2.3)